Kofel: Routes

 The direct route starts at the Döttenbühl parking lot (altitude 840 m), near the Oberammergau cemetery.
 After crossing a meadow called the Kälberplatte, with a view looking up to the imposing end of the climb, the greater part of the ascent is a wooded switchback footpath (with one clamber across a scree field) up to a rain shelter.
 From there, one starts climbing to the rocky summit.

 Another possibility for the ascent is a traverse over the Kolbensattelalm (1,028 m, double chair lift) and the Königssteig (King's trail).
 By combining different routes the Kofel may be circumambulated.

 Secured route to the summit

 The last hundred meters of elevation are covered in a summit climb which is suitable even for families with children, provided they are sure-footed and have a head for heights.
 Steep and exposed sections are secured by fixed steel cables.
 After rain there is an increased risk of slipping in the rockier sections.
 In the Hüsler Alpine Climbing Atlas the ascent is rated a KS1 secured climb.

 From the cross at the peak there is, weather permitting, an outstanding panoramic view including Ettal and both Ober- and Unterammergau.

+In popular culture

+American Eugenia Jones Bacon wrote about a rock she said had an image reminiscent of Jesus on it from the mountain (A Stone from Oberammergau: With a Description of This Wonderful Phenomenon.
+New York: J. Pott & Co.
+(1891); The Stone Portrait of the Man of Sorrows, An Ideal of Patient Suffering.
+London: Lamley (1896); and The Real Stone Face; or, Suffering Depicted by Nature.
+Atlanta: Foote & Davies (1899).
+The rock was exhibited at the Vatican and Buckingham Palace.